2017 Community Sport and Recreation Awards Terms and Conditions

 Hiscox is working with Perkins Slade to provide specialist insurance to UK sporting associations and clubs, from grassroots to nationwide organisations.

-The Community Sport and Recreation Awards demonstrate the vital work that is going on at the grassroots level.
-From the organisations providing youngsters with a pathway from playgrounds to active adulthood, to the clubs making sure that their helpers and volunteers are supported and encouraged to continually develop, this year's winners will be a perfect advert for how our sector enriches lives.
+Entry is free and simple and each category winner will receive £1,000 to help boost their work.
+We are looking for organisations that provide youngsters with a pathway from playgrounds to active adulthood, clubs that make sure that their helpers and volunteers are supported and encouraged to keep developing.
+Our category winners will be a perfect advert for how the sport and recreation sector enriches lives and communities.

 Professional Community Programme of the Year Award - sponsored by The Professional Footballers' Association